Emily Copeland is a Canadian artist, specializing in realism. Working with charcoal, she focuses on recreating objects on a larger scale.

 Realism, and the act of mimesis are two artistic forms Copeland finds fascinating.
-She uses digital photography and Photoshop to first generate her images, as photos are always her preliminary approach and stimulus when it comes to creating something original.
+She uses digital photography and Photoshop to first generate her images, as photos are always her preliminary approach when it comes to creating something original.
 After photographing, she then draws these items on a larger scale.
 To iterate, her goal is to mimic the exact version of the photograph with her chosen medium; which is charcoal.

 She enjoys focusing on detailed vintage or retro objects as her subject matter.
 The elements within her drawings are blown up much larger than life size to give it a surreal effect.
 This gives the audience a unique viewpoint that exposes detail they wouldn’t normally see.
 She also brings vintage objects into a modern context by conveying them on plain, clean backgrounds.

 Many artists from the Baroque era inspire her, such as Caravaggio, La Tour, and Velazque.
 It is their focus on mimesis; replicating what they see; and their use of chiaroscuro which draws her to their works.
 Her current influences are Jonathan Delafield Cook, Diego Koi and Clio Newton, primarily because they work from photographs to create hyper realistic works.